FontysResIT/ResIT/src/reservation_api/README.md

 ## Update API Docs

-1. Run `swag init --parseDependency --parseInternal --ot go,yaml` in this current folder
+1. Run `swag init --parseDependency --parseInternal --ot go,yaml` in this current folder.
-2. New swagger documentation can now be found in the `/docs` folder
+2. New swagger documentation can now be found in the `/docs` folder.

 _Read [swaggo](https://github.com/swaggo/swag) docs for more info_